 Although not fatal, the presence of worms in cats can lead to symptoms such as weight loss, irritation, and diarrhoea.

 For most cats, it is recommended to take year-round worm prevention.
 We can advise you on the best product based on the type of worm found and your cat's lifestyle.

-By becoming a member of our Pet Health Club, you will receive all the essential medication to keep your cat free from ticks, fleas and worms, as well as routine checks to make sure they are doing well.
+By becoming a member of our Pet Health for Life Plan, you will receive all the essential medication to keep your cat free from ticks, fleas and worms, as well as routine checks to make sure they are doing well.
 Ask a member of our team for details or sign up online today!